tharindadk/tharindadk/README.md

 - 👋 Hi, I’m Tharinda.
 - 👀 I’m interested in game development.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning ASP.NET and Unity.
 - 💞️ I’m looking to collaborate on GitHub.
 - 📫 How to reach me --> tharindakodikara@outlook.com